SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 88. - Squat Nimbleness

 You are uncommonly nimble for your race.
 Increase your Strength or Dexterity score by 1, to a maximum of 20.
 Increase your walking speed by 5 ft.
-You gain proficiency or expertise in the Athletics or Acrobatics skill.
+You gain proficiency or expertise in the Athletics skill if Strength is increased or Acrobatics skill if Dexterity is increased.

 # 89. - Steady Aim